Homeowner Education

 Prequalification

-Prequalification is an initial, informal assessment by a lender that estimates how much a buyer may be able to borrow to purchase a house or
+Prequalification is an initial assessment used by a lender to estimate how much a borrower may be able to borrow based on self reported financial

 Read More Ā»